-In July 2015, the FASB issued ASU 2015-11, Inventory (Topic 330): Simplifying the Measurement of Inventory.
-Topic 330, Inventory, currently requires an entity to measure inventory at the lower of cost or market.
+In July 2015, the FASB issued ASU No. 2015-11, Inventory (Topic 330): Simplifying the Measurement of Inventory.
+Topic 330, inventory, currently requires an entity to measure inventory at the lower of cost or market.
 Market could be replacement cost, net realizable value, or net realizable value less an approximately normal profit margin.
-The amendments do not apply to inventory that is measured using last-in, first-out (LIFO) or the retail inventory method.
-The amendments apply to all other inventory, which includes inventory that is measured using first-in, first-out (FIFO) or average cost.
+The amendments indicate that after adoption an entity should measure inventory within the scope of the ASU at the lower of cost and net realizable value.
 The amendments are effective for fiscal years beginning after December 15, 2016, including interim periods within those fiscal years.
 The amendments should be applied prospectively with earlier application permitted as of the beginning of an interim or annual reporting period.
-The Company is evaluating the impact the adoption of ASU 2015-11 will have on its consolidated financial statements.
+The adoption of ASU No. 2015-11 will have no impact on the Company's consolidated financial statements because the Company currently measures inventory at the lower of cost and net realizable value.

-In January 2016, the FASB issued ASU 2016-01, Financial Instruments - Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities.
+In January 2016, the FASB issued ASU No. 2016-01, Financial Instruments - Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities.
 The update is intended to improve the recognition and measurement of financial instruments.
 The ASU affects public and private companies, not-for-profit organizations, and employee benefit plans that hold financial assets or owe financial liabilities.
-The update is effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
-The Company is evaluating the impact the adoption of ASU 2016-01 will have on its consolidated financial statements.
+The standard is effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
+The Company is evaluating the impact the adoption of ASU No. 2016-01 will have on its consolidated financial statements.

 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842).
 The new standard requires that all lessees recognize the assets and liabilities that arise from leases on the balance sheet and disclose qualitative and quantitative information about its leasing arrangements.
 The new standard will be effective for us on January 1, 2019.
-The adoption of this standard is not expected to have a material impact on our financial position.
-The Company is evaluating the impact the adoption of ASU 2016-02 will have on its consolidated financial statements.
+The Company is evaluating the impact the adoption of ASU No. 2016-02 will have on its consolidated financial statements.

 In March 2016, the FASB issued ASU No. 2016-09, Compensation-Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting.
 The new standard involves several aspects of the accounting for share-based payment transactions, including the income tax consequences, classification of awards as either equity or liabilities and classification on the statement of cash flows.
-For public business entities, the amendments in this Update are effective for annual periods beginning after December 15, 2016, and interim periods within those annual periods.
-The Company is evaluating the impact the adoption of ASU 2016-09 will have on its consolidated financial statements.
+For public business entities, the amendments in this standard are effective for annual periods beginning after December 15, 2016, and interim periods within those annual periods.
+The Company is evaluating the impact the adoption of ASU No. 2016-09 will have on its consolidated financial statements.